PhilippeBrissant/portfolio/estufa/V2/readme.md

 ![](estufa-firebase-app.png)

 ## How to set it up?
+Discalimer: this firebase project is no long available.
+So you need to create your own Firebase projet and change the credentials in the code.

 You must have a SO installed in your Raspberry (more info [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system)).
-[Here](https://www.raspberrypi.com/documentation/computers/configuration.html#menu-options) you can find information to enable the camera and VNC server.
+[Here](https://www.raspberrypi.com/documentation/computers/configuration.html#menu-options) you can find information to enable the camera, SSH and VNC server.

 After that, through a VNC client, connect to you raspi.
 With git installed, clone this repo in your Desktop folder and install arduino tools and upload the code to your arduino using ``make``.
 For example: